comunica/Article-EDBT2024-SolidQueryDemo/content/introduction.md

 Such a traversal-based approach does not rely on prior indexes over Solid pods, and can query over live data.

-The focus of this article is on demonstrating the implementation of a query engine that can execute SPARQL queries across Solid pods using LTQP techniques.
+The focus of this article is on demonstrating the implementation of a query engine that can execute SPARQL queries across Solid pods using the LTQP techniques introduced in [](cite:cites solidquery).
 This query engine is open-source, and is implemented in a modular way so it can serve future research in this domain.
 We demonstrate this query engine through a Web-based user interface, in which preconfigured or manually created SPARQL queries can be executed across both simulated or real-world Solid pods.